sysrich/tik/README.md

 tik should not care about the contents of the disk image, which potentially could be of any Operating System built using any toolset (eg kiwi, mkosi, etc)

-Features like expanding the partitions to fill the disk are expected to be handled by tools like systemd-repart, not tik (though in theory optional extensions could be written to impliment this)
+Features like expanding the partitions to fill the disk are expected to be handled by tools like systemd-repart on the booting of the deployed OS, not by tik (though in theory optional extensions could be written to impliment this)

 ## tik Installation Media